llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

       br label %xyzzy
 ```

 your optimisation pass may wish to erase the terminator and then do something to the block.
-This is easy to do when debug-info is kept in instructions, but with DPValues there is no trailing instruction to attach the variable information to in the lbock above, once the terminator is erased.
+This is easy to do when debug info is kept in instructions, but with DPValues there is no trailing instruction to attach the variable information to in the lbock above, once the terminator is erased.
 For such degenerate blocks, DPValues are stored temporarily in a map in LLVMContext, and are re-inserted when a terminator is reinserted to the block or other instruction inserted at end().

 This can technically lead to trouble in the vanishingly rare scenario where an optimisation pass erases a terminator and then decides to erase the whole block.
 (We recommend not doing that).